MediaArea/MediaConch/Narrative.md

+# Introduction of Formats

+## Matroska

+Matroska is a open-licensed audiovisual container format with extensive and flexible features and an active user community.
+The format is supported by a set of core utilities for manipulating and assessing Matroska files, such as mkvtoolnix and mkvalidator.

+Matroska is based on EBML, Extensible Binary Meta Language.
+An EBML file is comprised of one of many "Elements".
+Each element is comprised of an identifier, a value that notes the size of the element's data payload, and the data payload itself.
+The data payload can either be stored data or more nested elements.

+Matroska integrates a flexible and semantically comprehensive hierarchical metadata structure as well as digital preservation features such as the ability to provide CRC checksums internally per selected elements.

+## FFV1

+FFV1 is a efficient lossless video codec which is designed in a manner responsive to the requirements of digital preservation.
+Version 3 of this lossless codec is highly self-descriptive and stores its own information regarding field dominence, aspect ratio, and colorspace so that it is not reliant on a container format to store this information.
+FFV1 version 3 mandates storage of CRCs in frame headers to allow verification of the encoded data and stores error status messages.
+FFV1 version 3 is also a very flexible codec allowing adjustments to the encoding process based on different priorities such as size efficiency, data resillience, or encoding speed.

+## Linear PCM

 # Development of an Open Source Conformance Checker

 The conformance checker developed within the PreForma project must document and associate conformance rules with data types (such as containers or frames) and authorities (such as specifications, community practices, or the local rules of a memory institution).
+This design document focuses particularly on Matroska, FFV1, and LPCM.

 ## Compliance with Standard Specifications